andy-schulz/thekla-examples/courses/cucumber/07_Using_DocStrings/README.md

 ## Why DocStrings

 In the examples before we were passing standard strings inside the step as parameter.
-If you want to specify for example an email feature you should be able to specify
+If you want to specify larger content, for example text to be used in an email, passing it in steps or data tables is not sufficient.

+Large texts can be used with DocString.

 ````gherkin
   Scenario: Save a Single Calculation Result to File